Flytre/blog/content/posts/two-layer-model-of-programming.md

 In high school, I used to use Jetbrains for everything.
 I had toyed around with Atom, and hated how slow and awkward using plugin-based text editors were.
 This dislike has continued to this day and is partially why I've never really used VSCode.

 Jetbrains was fast, and as an IDE it came with lots of really useful tools.
 Over the thousands of hours I spent building random projects in high school, I learnt the ins and outs of refactoring, searching, debugging, etc. with it.
-Even better, I could switch languages seemlessly and all the IDEs were pretty much identical.
+Even better, I could switch languages seemlessly and my muscle memory worked between all the Jetbrains IDEs.

 In college, I wanted to apply my optimization of gaming micro to programming to make it more fun.
 I debated between learning Emacs and Vim, and ended up going with Emacs because it was programmable via Lisp.
 I had an obsession with Lisp after one too many Paul Graham articles and figured this would be good way to get exposure.
 I also thought the idea of having to press 3 keys just to type a character in Vim was ludicrous (insert mode -> character -> esc).